Super League entrant Juventus struggles again in Serie A

 Having joined on loan from Parma in October, Darmian also scored a decisive goal earlier this month in a 1-0 win over Cagliari.

+Cagliari climbed out of the relegation zone with a 3-2 win over Roma, which meets Manchester United in the Europa League semifinals on Thursday.

+Roma, which is making the Europa League a priority, has won only one of its last seven games in Serie A.

-Also, mid-table Udinese won 4-2 at relegation-threatened Benevento.
+Also, midtable Udinese won 4-2 at Benevento, which fell into the drop zone.

 More AP soccer: https://apnews.com/hub/Soccer and https://twitter.com/AP_Sports